uwsbel/autonomy-toolkit/docs/configuration/atk-configuration-file.md

 ## `atk.yml` Fields

 The `atk.yml` file is populated with various fields at the root level of the yaml.
-All are prefixed with `x-`, as this is reserved in `docker compose` and will not throw an error when reading.
+All that are specific to `atk` (or more accurately, ignored by `docker compose`) are prefixed with `x-`, as this is reserved in `docker compose` and will not throw an error when reading.

 ### `name`